 We had a great day celebrating Leadership and Personal Responsibility at our most recent Leadership Morning.
 Students and guests enjoyed fantastic performances and speeches followed by activities centred around the first Habit of Be Proactive.

-Our new Specialist Centre is being enjoyed by all Parktone students during regular Physical Education, Visual Art and Performing Arts lessons.
+Our new Specialist Centre is being enjoyed by all Parktone students during regular Physical Education, Visual Art and Japanese lessons.
 The amazing new space has opened up so many more learning opportunities for our students.

 The Community Business Directory is an opportunity for parents, students, staff and their partners in the Parktone community to promote their businesses and services.
 Rather than doing a google search, you can check the directory.
 Please click here to access the directory.